Communication in aquatic animals: Electrocommunication

 As water is a much better electrical conductor than air, electrocommunication is only observed in aquatic animals.
 There are various animals that can detect electrical signals, but fish are the only aquatic animals that can both send and receive EOD, making them the only animals to effectively communicate using electrical signals.

-Weakly electric fish can use specialised electric organs to generate a constant electrical discharge, also known as electric organ discharge (EOD).
+Weakly electric fish can use specialized electric organs to generate a constant electrical discharge, also known as electric organ discharge (EOD).
 Electric eels, for example, have three pairs of abdominal organs containing electrolytes that can produce electricity: the main organ, the hunter's organ and the sach's organ.
 The EOD can be species specific and can even sometimes be unique to each individual.
 Electric fish can also modify the frequency, amount, duration, silent periods, amplitude and chords of their EOD.
 The natural EOD and the conscious alterations to EOD are all social signals which have been observed to correlate with many social situations.

 Electric fish can detect electrical signals using tuberous electroreceptors which are sensitive to high-frequency stimuli.
 Electroreceptors exist in different forms and can be found in various parts of the body.
 Sharks, for example, have electroreceptors called ampullae of Lorenzini in the pores on their snouts and other zones of the head.
 Electric eels have various patches of tuberous receptors over its body.